skkmaths/claw/cpp/quadrilaterals/README.md

 $ make clean

 $ gmsh -2 meshfile.geo -o mesh.msh

 $ make

 $ ./run

+You can also use the following to specify the mesh size

+$gmsh -2 strumesh.geo -setnumber lc 0.01 -o mesh.msh

 Solutions are saved in ./sol directory.
 You can visualize using ViSiT or Paraview